NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

 ## Overview ##

-The proposed new feature will implement a chillerheat absorption heat pump model that would use equation-based model with manufacture provided parameters.
+The proposed new feature will implement a chillerheat absorption heat pump model that would use equation-fit model with manufacture provided parameters.
 Currently the requester (GTI) uses a customized plant system component and EMS programs to implement the gas-fired absorption heat pump.
-The implemented model [1] are as follows:
+The implemented model [1] is as follows:

 $$ GAHP Heating Capacity =Rated Heating Capacity \times CAPFT $$